-In addition, the Corporation continues to deliver on its commitments and maintain its solidarity with Member Countries on sectors that are key to economic and social development, particularly energy, food & agriculture and SMEs' access to finance.
+In addition, the Corporation continues to deliver on its commitments and maintain its solidarity with Member Countries on sectors that are key to economic and social development, particularly energy, food & agriculture, health and pharmaceutical sectors and SMEs' access to finance.

-While taking the challenging market conditions into consideration caused by the emergence of the pandemic, ITFC stepped into 2023 with confidence to deliver on its mandate and serve OIC member countries by "advancing trade and improving lives".
+While taking the challenging market conditions into consideration caused by the various global and regional factors, ITFC is aiming to close 2023 with confidence to deliver on its mandate and serve OIC Member Countries by "advancing trade and improving lives".